panzi/verify-ehc/README.md

                         service.
 Comma separated list, entries from later country overwrites earlier.

-                        Supported countries: AT, CH, DE, FR, NL, NO, SE, UK
+                        Supported countries: AT, CH, DE, FR, GB, NL, NO, SE

                         CH needs the environment variable CH_TOKEN set to a bearer token that can be found in the BIT's Android